Smart Agriculture with Mike Prorock

 Podcast: Play in new window | Download

 Farms have lots of data.
-A corn farmer needs to monitor the chemical composition of soil.
+A corn farmer needs to monitor the chemical composition of the soil.
 A soybean farmer needs to track crop yield.
 A chicken farmer needs to count the number of eggs produced.

 If this data is captured, it can be acted upon—for example, a dry farm can automatically turn up its irrigation system.
 Or the data can simply be studied.